Initiatives and Campaigns

 WHEN YOUR BABY SLEEPS SAFELY, YOU CAN SLEEP SOUNDLY.

 Take safe sleep seriously.
-Your baby’s life depends on it.
+Your baby’s life can depend on it.

-To raise a healthy baby, here are additional recommendations for ALL caregivers:
+To help keep baby healthy, here are additional recommendations for ALL caregivers:

 • If possible, breastfeed baby for at least the first six months of life.